Yay you’re engaged! Let’s start wedding planning! Where do you start?

 The colors, flowers, food, invitations, cake… these are wonderful details… but they are not part of your love story.
 They play a supporting part… they add beauty, they help tell the story of the day you will make an amazing promise to the one you love, your best friend.
 (Side note: I will say if you’re wearing your mom’s wedding dress or your husband’s grandma’s wedding ring those type of details are indeed part of your story.)

 So don’t get caught up with the details.
 Focus on what matters and by that I mean, think about, What will you have left after your wedding day?
 What will you have that will remind you of the butterflies of excitement you felt putting on your dress.
 Or how you felt walking down the isle surrounded by loving family and friends.
 And then that moment you locked eyes with your soon to be spouse.
 The amazing reaction your fiance had the first time he saw you.
 The elation after you were pronounced husband and wife.
 The sticky cake cutting kisses.

 These moments are why I am a photographer.
 I want you to remember those feelings of joy and excitement, love and tender touches.
 I want your children to see where it all started.

 (shameless plug) If you love my work and want to get together I would love to meet with you and talk about your dreams for your wedding day.
-All of my wedding packages come with 2 professional photographers, my sister Nancy and myself.
-Between our unique styles, we are able to create a collection of photographs that tell the complete story of your wedding day, down to the very last detail.
+All of my wedding packages a customized so you’ll receive a quote that is just for you and your needs.
+My style is photojournalistic and editorial which combined I can create a collection of photographs that tell the complete story of your wedding day, down to the very last detail.